aspose-diagram/Aspose.Diagram-Documentation/french/pythonnet/developer-guide/loading-saving-and-managing/save-visio-document/_index.fr.md

-#### **Utilisation des options d'enregistrement PDF**
+#### **Utilisation des options de sauvegarde PDF**
-Le code ci-dessous montre comment définir les options d'enregistrement avant d'enregistrer un document au format PDF.
+The code below shows how to set save options before saving a document to a PDF format.

 {{< gist "aspose-diagram-gists" "ba6a69bbbb0ec99f2a0561b49bcd96e7" "Examples-PythonNet-UsePdfSaveOptions.py" >}}

-#### **Utilisation des options d'enregistrement HTML**
+#### **Utilisation des options de sauvegarde HTML**
-Le code ci-dessous montre comment définir les options d'enregistrement avant d'enregistrer un document au format de fichier HTML.
+The code below shows how to set save options before saving a document to HTML file format.

 {{< gist "aspose-diagram-gists" "ba6a69bbbb0ec99f2a0561b49bcd96e7" "Examples-PythonNet-UseHtmlSaveOptions.py" >}}